ndodson/simple-filtering-and-fourier-transform-for-raspberryPi/README.md

 ![alt-text-1](Figure_1.png "title-1")

-Lets take fourier transform to take a look at the frequency domain of our noisy wave.
+Lets take a fourier transform to take a look at the frequency domain of our noisy wave.

 ![alt-text-1](Figure_2.png "title-1")